Why Is MCO the Airport Code for Orlando?

 Colonel Michael McCoy — The Name Behind MCO

-On September 22, 1957, Colonel McCoy was piloting a B-47 on a test flight out of Pinecastle when something went wrong.
+On September 22, 1957, Colonel McCoy took a B-47 up on a test flight out of Pinecastle.
 The aircraft crashed near the base.
-McCoy did not survive.
+He didn’t come home.

 He was 37 years old.

-McCoy had served in World War II before transitioning to the jet age.
-His record reflected the trajectory of American air power itself — propellers to jets, conventional warfare to the nuclear standoff that defined the 1950s and 1960s.
-By the time he was stationed at Pinecastle, the base had become part of Strategic Air Command, the nuclear-armed bomber force that formed one leg of the U.S. deterrence strategy.
-The work was consequential.
+McCoy had come up through World War II before transitioning into the jet age — his career basically mirrored the arc of American air power itself.
+Propellers to jets, conventional warfare to nuclear standoff.
+By the time he was at Pinecastle, the base had folded into Strategic Air Command, the nuclear-armed bomber force that formed one leg of U.S. deterrence strategy in the 1950s.
 The stakes were not abstract.
+Not even a little.

 From Cold War Air Base to Theme Park Gateway

-McCoy Air Force Base spent its operational years as a serious piece of Cold War infrastructure.
-Strategic Air Command — SAC, as it was universally known — used the base to station long-range bombers capable of reaching Soviet targets.
-During the Cuban Missile Crisis in October 1962, McCoy AFB was not a peripheral installation.
-It sat roughly 235 miles from the Cuban coastline.
-SAC bombers based there were part of the active alert posture during thirteen of the most dangerous days in recorded history.
+McCoy Air Force Base spent its operational years as serious Cold War infrastructure — not a peripheral outpost, but an active SAC installation housing long-range bombers capable of reaching Soviet targets.
+During the Cuban Missile Crisis in October 1962, the base sat roughly 235 miles from the Cuban coastline.
+The aircraft stationed there were part of the active alert posture during thirteen days that came genuinely close to ending organized human civilization.

-The base operated through the late 1960s and into the early 1970s, but the strategic calculus of American air power was shifting.
-Intercontinental ballistic missiles made some bomber bases redundant.
-Base realignment decisions came down from the Pentagon.
-McCoy Air Force Base closed as an active military installation in 1975.
+The base ran through the late 1960s and into the early 1970s.
+Then the math changed.
+Intercontinental ballistic missiles made certain bomber installations redundant — the Pentagon ran the numbers, and McCoy AFB closed as an active military installation in 1975.

-The conversion of McCoy AFB’s infrastructure into a civilian airport was both practical and rapid.
-The runways were already built to handle heavy military aircraft — the kind of load-bearing specifications that civilian airport construction would have cost hundreds of millions to replicate from scratch.
-The physical plant was there.
-The location, southeast of the city, offered room for expansion.
-Orlando International Airport opened on the former base property, and it carried the military designation MCO into the civilian aviation system.
+The conversion of McCoy AFB into a civilian airport was, practically speaking, obvious.
+The runways were already engineered to handle heavy military aircraft — the load-bearing specs alone would have cost hundreds of millions to build from scratch.
+The location offered room to expand.
+Orlando International Airport opened on the former base property and carried the military designation MCO straight into the civilian aviation system.
+No one changed it.
+The code just stayed.

-My mistake, for years, was assuming that airport codes just reflected city names with minor adjustments.
-ORD for Chicago O’Hare is another one like MCO — it comes from Orchard Field, the old name before the airport was renamed for a World War II naval aviator, Edward “Butch” O’Hare.
+Skip the misstep I made — I assumed for years that airport codes just reflected city names with minor tweaks.
+ORD for Chicago O’Hare is another MCO situation: it comes from Orchard Field, the old name before the airport was renamed for Edward “Butch” O’Hare, a World War II naval aviator.
 Aviation history is full of these embedded memorials.
-The codes are fossils.
-They preserve names and places that the signage no longer shows.
+The codes are fossils, essentially.
+They preserve names the signage stopped showing decades ago.

 MCO in the Age of Disney

-Orlando International Airport now handles roughly 50 million passengers per year in normal operating conditions, ranking it consistently among the ten busiest airports in the United States.
-The airport covers approximately 13,000 acres.
-It operates four runways.
-Terminal C, a $2.8 billion expansion project, opened in 2022 to handle the volume that the original terminals could no longer absorb.
+Orlando International Airport now moves roughly 50 million passengers a year under normal conditions — consistently top ten in the United States by volume.
+Thirteen thousand acres.
+Four runways.
+Terminal C, a $2.8 billion expansion, opened in 2022 because the original terminals hit their ceiling.

-None of that infrastructure has anything to do with military aviation.
-The aircraft parked at its gates are Airbus A320s, Boeing 737 MAXes, and the occasional wide-body international service.
-The passengers are overwhelmingly leisure travelers — families in matching shirts, solo travelers hauling backpacks loaded with annual pass lanyards, cruise passengers connecting from Port Canaveral.
+None of that infrastructure has anything to do with military aviation anymore.
+The gates are lined with Airbus A320s and Boeing 737 MAXes.
+The passengers are overwhelmingly leisure travelers — families in coordinated outfits, solo travelers with annual pass lanyards clipped to their backpacks, cruise passengers connecting down to Port Canaveral.

-Changing an IATA airport code is not impossible, but it is genuinely disruptive.
-Airline reservation systems, printed materials, training manuals, regulatory filings — all of it references the existing code.
-The cost and friction of switching outweigh the cosmetic benefit of getting something more intuitive, like ORL or OIA.
+Changing an IATA code isn’t impossible — it’s just disruptive enough that nobody does it without a compelling reason.
+Airline reservation systems, regulatory filings, training manuals, printed signage across a hundred partner airports — all of it references the existing code.
+The cost of switching outweighs whatever intuitive clarity you’d gain from something like ORL.
 So MCO stays.
-The code assigned to honor a test pilot killed in 1957 now appears on boarding passes carried by people heading to EPCOT.
+The designation assigned to honor a test pilot killed in 1957 now gets printed on boarding passes carried by people heading to EPCOT for the Food and Wine Festival.

-There is something I keep coming back to when I think about this.
-Colonel McCoy flew aircraft that were, by current standards, terrifyingly unforgiving — the B-47 had a documented history of accidents throughout its operational life, with over 200 hull losses recorded across the fleet.
-Test pilots in that era were not operating with the simulation hours, fly-by-wire safety systems, or ejection seat reliability that modern crews take for granted.
-They flew on the frontier of what American engineering could build, and some of them didn’t make it back.
+There’s something I keep returning to, honestly.
+The B-47 that McCoy flew had a documented accident history across its operational life — over 200 hull losses recorded across the entire fleet.
+Test pilots in that era weren’t working with simulation hours, fly-by-wire safety systems, or ejection seats with anything like modern reliability.
+They flew on the hard edge of what American engineering could build at that moment, with the understanding that some flights wouldn’t end well.
+Some didn’t.

 Next time you land at MCO, you’ll know whose name you just arrived under.